Download an image from a registry

 FROM of a Dockerfile, for example:

-Note: Using this feature “pins” an image to a specific version in time.
-Docker will therefore not pull updated versions of an image, which may include security updates.
+Using this feature "pins" an image to a specific version in time.
+Docker does therefore not pull updated versions of an image, which may include security updates.
 If you want to pull an updated image, you need to change the digest accordingly.

 manually specify the path of a registry to pull from.
 For example, if you have